Some reducible and irreducible Brill-Noether loci: Introduction

 \subsection{Acknowledgments}

-We would like to thank Asher Auel, Andrei Bud, Gavril Farkas and Ravi Vakil for helpful conversations.
+We would like to thank Asher Auel, Andrei Bud, Gavril Farkas, Ravi Vakil, and Isabel Vogt for helpful conversations, as well as the anonymous referee for their detailed comments and suggestions.
 This paper was started at ``A Panorama of Moduli Spaces" at Goethe University Frankfurt am Main.
 This research was partially conducted during the time when R.H. was supported by the National Science Foundation under Grant No. DMS-2231565.